hugopb82/form/README.md

 ##Copyright and License
 This software is Copyright (c) 2015 by hugopb82

-This is free software, licensed under the GNU Lesser General Public License version 2.1 or later.
+This is free software, licensed under the MIT License.